COVID-19: What People with Cancer Should Know

 Learn more about what people with cancer should know about COVID-19 vaccines.
 To find a COVID-19 vaccine near you, visit Vaccines.gov.

-What are other ways that I can protect myself?
+If I'm at high risk for severe COVID-19, what are other ways that I can protect myself?

 - Wear a well-fitting mask that covers your nose and mouth.